pranaovs/shared-expenses-app/assignment/assignment.md

 [ ] New user creation

-## CONVERSION OF PROJECT IDEA TO ER DIAGRAM
+## Conversion of Project Idea to ER Diagram

 <!-- TODO: add er diagram -->